 While missing other humans, the world, and my studio community, I’ve decided to devise an “in place” art residency for myself and share it with you.
 My intention is to use the coming year to move my art practice forward, starting in four week chunks beginning at the first of each month.

-Along with making work, this may include: online conversations, discussing or sharing work with a group, focused reading, and other ways to help ourselves during this time.
+Along with making work, this will include: online conversations, discussing or sharing work with the group, focused reading, and other ways to help ourselves during this time.

-To this end, I am creating a four week schedule to follow starting Monday.
-Schedules are challenging for me, but I’m going to do my best and not fall into any self-criticism about this.
+To this end, I am creating a schedule to follow starting on the first of this month.
+Schedules are challenging for me, but I’m going to do my best and not engage in self-criticism about this.
 Can we just show up and make stuff and take care of ourselves?
 Low threshold to start off, and then revisit, revamp and continue.

 If you have any thoughts/advice to share on this, or if you would like to join me for some or part of what develops, I hope you will reach out to me.
 Here are some of the inspirations I read before putting this together.